 Bronze Birch Borer – 7-12mm long, dark greenish-bronze beetles that create D-shaped holes (similar to EAB) as they leave the bark, signs include wilting and dying of upper crown, ridges, and bumps on limbs and branches.

 Birch Leafminer – 3-6mm long, sawflies relating close to bees and wasps that feed off foliage, signs include brown scorched areas on foliage.

 Elm Leafminer – 6-7mm long, black in color, feeds on the tissues in between the outer layer of elm tree leaves, signs include browning and leaf drop.

 Elm Leaf Beetle – 3-6mm long, olive-green beetle with black stripes, chew entirely through leaves, causing foliage to turn brown to whitish – resulting in complete defoliation.

-Hackberry Psyllid – small insects that resemble smaller cicadas, creates growths on the backside of hackberry tree leaves, causes cosmetic damage.
+Hackberry Psyllid – small insects that resemble smaller cicadas, creates growths on the backside of hackberry tree leaves, cause cosmetic damage.

 Sawflies – 2-20mm in size, black/brown in color, cause defoliation of the oldest needles, can feed on tender bark, signs include deformed branches and tufted appearance.

-Shoot Moths – 25mm long, reddish brown and gray in color, signs include yellowing of needles near the tips of twigs, clear deposits of pitch near bud clusters.
+Shoot Moths – 25mm long, reddish-brown and gray in color, signs include yellowing of needles near the tips of twigs, clear deposits of the pitch near bud clusters.